 Review access rights

-Different user groups should have different levels of access to the system in order to minimize security risks and ensure that the sensitive data can be accessed by a limited number of people.
-Also check whether you have a principle of limited privilege in place.
-The PoLP means that users should have access only to those resources or data that they need to complete their work.
-In this way, the system becomes more secured since the possibility of a human error or a malicious attack from the inside is minimized.
+Also, check whether you have a limited-privilege principle in place.
+The PoLP means that users should have access only to those resources or data they need to complete their work.
+In this way, the system becomes more secure, as the possibility of human error or a malicious attack from within is minimized.

 Implement multi-factor authentication